 Generally speaking, when we say “steamer basket,” we are referring to a collapsible basket made of stainless steel with overlapping side leaves that can be expanded to fit inside most 6- or 8-quart (5.4 or 7.2 L) pressure cookers.
-It has a colander-type basket and has feet, so it can be used to hold vegetables or proteins over boiling water to steam them.
-The center post, which occasionally has a ring on the end of it, can be used to help lift the basket from the inner pot.
+It has a colander-type basket and

 The center post is also removable, which makes it perfect for steaming larger vegetables like whole artichokes or spaghetti squash.
 You can find steamer baskets made of silicone or smaller baskets that double as strainers and come with lift handles that also fit easily inside most 6-quart (5.4 L) or larger pressure cookers.

 An instant-read thermometer helps you check to ensure larger cuts of meats have been cooked to a safe internal temperature.
 It is also beneficial in ensuring your yogurt (if your pressure cooker has that function) has reached the proper temperature.